Lineworker Boot Camp Program

 - Have a high school diploma or GED

-- Attend a mandatory orientation during the week of Aug.
-11
+- Attend mandatory orientation

 Program Cost